Sarah Carey

-Education and Career
+Education and career

-Carey has a degree in History from Trinity College Dublin, and a post-graduate diploma in Business Studies from the Michael Smurfit Graduate Business School in University College, Dublin (U.C.D.).
+Carey has a degree in history from Trinity College Dublin, and a post-graduate diploma in Business Studies from the Michael Smurfit Graduate Business School in University College, Dublin (U.C.D.).
 She has worked as a communications consultant for many companies, particularly in public affairs and infrastructure.
 Carey is also a professional chair and facilitator of conferences and workshops.

 She worked for Esat Digifone. and has also worked in the technology industry including Cape Clear and search engine Cuil.

 Carey was appointed by the Department of the Environment to the Appeals Board of the Register of Architects and Chartered Surveyors, serving two terms from 2013 to 2019.

 Blog and early writing

-In 2002, she began writing the blog GUBU, "An Irish woman's social, political and domestic commentary".
-Then Sunday Times Irish Editor Fiona McHugh, offered Carey a column after reading the blog.
+In 2002 she began writing the blog GUBU, "An Irish woman's social, political and domestic commentary".
+Then, after reading the blog, Sunday Times Irish Editor Fiona McHugh offered Carey a column.
 The Sunday Times column ended when she started writing a weekly opinion column for The Irish Times in 2008.
 The blog also ended in 2008.
 Carey revealed that in her time at The Sunday Times, opinion columnists had been forbidden from expressing views in favour of the Lisbon Treaty.

 Moriarty Tribunal

 Witness

 Because she had worked as Marketing Coordinator for Esat Telecom, she was a witness at the Moriarty Tribunal.
-In 2004, she leaked information provided to her by the tribunal about political donations made by Denis O'Brien to political parties in Ireland.
+In 2004 she leaked information provided to her by the tribunal about political donations made by Denis O'Brien to political parties in Ireland.
 The information included a letter of thanks to O'Brien from Michael McDowell of the Progressive Democrats.
 These leaks were published by journalist Stephen Collins in The Sunday Tribune.
 She denied to her legal team that she had been the source of the leak.
 When told she would be questioned under oath, she admitted she was the source.
 Carey said "her motives were political" as the Tribunal had only highlighted O'Brien's donations to Fine Gael, and not those to other parties.

 The Tribunal judge publicly rebuked her in 2004 for wasting the tribunal's time in identifying the source of the leak.